Post-Brexit driving: New ‘UK’ stickers and everything else you need to know

 - National flag of England, Scotland or Wales

-Currently, UK driving licences are valid in all EU countries and, as long as you hold a UK licence, you can drive for both work and leisure in any country without additional documentation.
+Yes.
+UK driving licences are valid in all EU countries and, as long as you hold a full UK licence, you can drive for both work and leisure in any EU country.